Léo Artur

 Leonardo "Léo" Artur de Melo (born 23 March 1995) is a Brazilian professional footballer who plays as an attacking midfielder or winger for V.League 1 club Cong An Ha Noi.

 Career

 Corinthians

 Léo began his career in the youth squad of Corinthians.
 He was part of the squad that won the Copa São Paulo de Futebol Júnior in 2012.
 He was called up by then manager Tite to integrate the main team of Corinthians in 2013.

 Quy Nhon Binh Dinh

 In October 2023, Léo joined Vietnamese side Quy Nhon Binh Dinh.
 He scored a goal on his league debut for Quy Nhon Binh Dinh against Hanoi Police on 22 October 2023, scoring in the 38th minute.
 He scored 8 goals during the 2023–24 V.League 1 season, playing a crucial role in Quy Nhon Binh Dinh runners-up campaign.

-Hanoi Police
+Cong An Hanoi

-On 13 August 2024, Léo signed for V.League 1 fellow Hanoi Police.
+On 13 August 2024, Léo signed for V.League 1 fellow Cong An Hanoi.